zanemmiller2/pi-comic-scanner/README.md

    ![](readme_images/scan_barcode_example.png)

 ## H. **Connecting Barcode Reader HAT to a Mac**
+* I'm setting it up this way, or at least giving myself the option, so I can develop the software on either the laptop or the Raspberry Pi.
 1. **Connect the Barcode Reader HAT's mini USB port to your computers USB port**
 2. **Set the barcode reader to USB virtual serial communication mode**
    ![](readme_images/usb_com_barcode.png)